18F/handbook/docs/how-we-work/tools/harvest.md

 ## Introduction

 Harvest is an easy-to-use web app that allows us to track and allocate time and expenses for different projects.
-As an employee, you're responsible for reporting your own time and expenses.
+As an employee, you’re responsible for reporting your own time and expenses.
 Time should be tracked daily and in appropriate categories.
 Optional approaches include Jira and Trello integrations and a mobile app.

 ## Update Your Profile

-Your Harvest login will be your email address: first.last@civicactions.com.
+Your Harvest login will be your email address: <mailto:first.last@civicactions.com>.
 Check your email for an invitation!
 Then:

 * confirm that you can sign in to Harvest (<https://civicactions.harvestapp.com/>)
 * upload a photo of yourself
 * check to make sure that your time zone is correct
-* if you know which project(s) you'll be working on, make sure that they're correct
+* if you know which project(s) you’ll be working on, make sure that they’re correct

 ## Submitting Your Timesheet